 The Trade Group is known for its award-winning exhibit designs and is one of Event Marketer’s top 50 fabricators.
 We not only provide exhibits that set businesses apart but provide complete turnkey services for trade show programs.
 And there’s something special we have to offer for IRE exhibitors this year.

-A special opportunity for IRE 2023 in Dallas, TX
+A special opportunity for IRE 2024 in Las Vegas

 To say we are excited this year’s IRE is coming to Dallas in the Kay Bailey Hutchison Convention Center is an understatement.
 The Trade Group’s headquarters is in Grapevine, TX, which means there is the potential to build your exhibit in our facility and save on shipping costs.

-To learn more about this opportunity and how you can design an effective exhibit, reach out to one of our design consultants below.
+To learn more about this opportunity and how you can design an effective exhibit, contact one of our design consultants below.
 We’ll take you through the IRE 2023 exhibit design checklist.

 The Trade Group is a full-service trade show and event marketing company.
 We will work with you to create an exhibit or an event that brings in leads and helps you achieve your business goals.
 Contact us here or give us a call at 972-734-8585.